 4) Pause a moment and think before speaking or acting.
 Review the words you want to say to make sure they will communicate what you want.
 Ask permission if you need a moment.
 This strategy will help you avoid unnecessary conflicts and confrontations.
 It goes hand-in-hand with the above strategy, listening with your full attention.

 The result is the peace of daily mindfulness.
 It turns your routine tasks into spaces to gain energy and improve focus.

 Guided Mindfulness Meditation Script Tips

 Use your smartphone to assist with these mind hacks.
 Use it to remind yourself to take mental breaks.

 Use “sticky” notes as a constant reminder.
 Place them on your computer in your car.
 Put them wherever you spend a lot of time.

 “Your heart can answer life’s hardest questions.
 Turn off the TV.
 Turn off your phone.
 Sit & close your eyes.
 Meditate & listen.” ― Guru Tua

-It would be helpful if you shared these free guided mindfulness meditation scripts.
-Help us spread the knowledge of these simple techniques.
+Please share these free guided mindfulness meditation scripts.
+The more people who are mindful, the better.
+Help us spread the knowledge of these simple and effective techniques.
 You reap the benefits immediately.

 Likewise, if you are not ready for this practice, there’s a simple two-step beginning meditation method.
 Just follow the link.